-Entrepreneur-in-Residence (EIR) program offers OHSU inventors and entrepreneurs opportunities to receive one-on-one mentoring with seasoned business executives.
+Entrepreneur-in-Residence (EIR) Program offers OHSU inventors and entrepreneurs opportunities to receive one-on-one mentoring with seasoned business executives.
 The purpose of this program is to provide OHSU researchers with advice about commercialization and startup processes and paths.

-Entrepreneurs in Residence have a wealth of experience in facilitating the development of innovative ideas, new venture development and advising innovators in the life sciences industry.
+EIRs have a wealth of experience in facilitating the development of innovative ideas, new venture development and advising innovators in the life sciences industry.
 You can learn more about each of our EIRs below.

 He has led drug discovery and in vitro diagnostic product development activities in the therapeutic areas of the central nervous system, oncology, clinical cytogenetics, assisted reproductive technologies, immunohematology and disease of bone and cartilage.